 First of all, I'm shocked at how washed out the yellow paint looks in this pic.
 Even though it is clear coated, it pops in person.
 This would be an A8-3 flight, as would be the two that followed.
 This would only be flight #3 on this version, which surprised me.
 Seems like I flew it more, but I could be remembering flights of v.1.
 This flight was off script for the afternoon, a slight bend out toward center, then a slow drift back toward the infield that ended at deep second.
 Altitude was short of 300', I wrote down 275', but I also wrote down that it was the best flight of the day.

 This was another flight that I wound up getting nothing but smoke for the launch shot.
 The Rebel just isn't fast enough to get everything unless you time it perfectly.
 I didn't time it perfectly.
 After having most of my flights follow the path out over right field, the Scamp showed a definite lean toward center field.
-The Hawk didn't make any pretenses about heading toward right on an A8-3.
+The Ajax didn't make any pretenses about heading toward right on an A8-3.
 It took off way left and behind me.
 My first thought was school roof, but I was happy to be proven wrong.
 It topped out around 400' and began streaming toward Woodfill Avenue after ejection.
 Luckily the trees are not as expansive there these days and it was able to recover without incident about 3/4 of the way up the hill.

 The last A8-3 flight of the day would be the BT-20 Cherokee A. I have quite a few Cherokee variants, Micromax through E. The A version hadn't flown since 2015, so it got the nod today.